Swipe

 • If that still doesn’t help, we’ll look for other solutions together.
 Until we get it right.

-New Zealand spinach is a tasty summer green that you harvest for a long time.
-The vegetable is very similar to spinach: the leaves have the same taste and can be used in the same way.
+NZ spinach is a tasty summer vegetable you can harvest from for a long time.
+It is very similar to spinach: the leaves have the same flavour and you can use them in the same way.

-• Height: about 25 cm with long shoots
+• Height: approx. 25 cm with long trailing shoots

 • Sowing time: April to mid-May

-This delicious spinach variety does well in late spring, summer and fall.
-New Zealand spinach is often grown as an alternative to regular spinach, which can’t handle the warmer months as well.
+This tasty vegetable does well in late spring, summer and autumn.
+NZ spinach is often grown as an alternative to ordinary spinach, which struggles more in this period.

-Unlike with your regular old spinach, you can harvest from the same plant for a really long time.
+Unlike ordinary spinach, you can harvest from the same plant for a long time.

-NZ spinach leaves are usually used like ordinary spinach: the taste is almost the same.
+The leaves are usually used like spinach: the flavour is almost the same.